 Today, American Friends’ primary partners (Canadian land conservation organizations and landowners from the US), along with government agencies, lawyers, accountants and estate planners from Canada and the US, all benefit from the money, time and energy poured into creating and sustaining this innovative, effective bi-national entity.

-American Friends does not compete with Canadian conservation organizations for scarce funding resources.
+American Friends of Canadian Conservation does not compete with Canadian conservation organizations for scarce funding resources.
 Instead, it expands the funding universe by facilitating gifts of money and land from US taxpayers.
 Its collaborative programs, such as the Cross-border Conservation Training Program (CCTP) which was a partnership with the Ontario Land Trust Alliance, generate funding from foundations for our partners’ activities that advance cross-border efforts.

 All American Friends’ successful land protection transactions, technical assistance, support for its partners, education, mentoring and outreach are underwritten by charitable gifts and modest fees-for-services.
-As a nonprofit, American Friends offers unique insight and knowledge that is not available from any other single source, at a surprisingly low cost.
+As a nonprofit, American Friends of Canadian Conservation offers unique insight and knowledge that is not available from any other single source, at a surprisingly low cost.
 Donors benefit from both American Friends’ singular and specialized experience, and the substantial financial incentives associated with their land and easement gifts.

-The publication Save Some Green includes fictional case studies that demonstrate the potentially significant benefits of the bi-national tax advantages associated with land or easement gifts to American Friends.
+The publication Save Some Green includes fictional case studies that demonstrate the potentially significant benefits of the bi-national tax advantages associated with land or easement gifts to American Friends of Canadian Conservation.
 Although not every US taxpayer has sufficient income to fully utilize the US income tax deductions generated by such a gift, the benefits can be carried forward for five years on land gifts and up to fifteen years for conservation easement gifts.
 Our experience indicates that the US and Canadian tax benefits make these gifts financially feasible for many landowners, especially if the Canadian property being protected has appreciated substantially.